sysfab/dotfiles/README.md

 # dotfiles
-My Hyprland Arch linux dotfiles
+My Arch Linux dotfiles

+## About my config
+I use Hyprland with utils that i customized